 Whichever area of engineering you decide to specialise in, you'll have access to our range of specialist facilities.

-You'll carry out practical work in the School of Engineering's industry-standard facilities and work with local industry throughout your engineering degree.
+During your degree you'll carry out practical work in the School of Engineering's industry-standard facilities and work with local industry.
 You'll be equipped with real-world, practical experiences, so you're ready for your future career in engineering.

 Some of our four-year engineering programmes include a year's placement working in industry.
 This is an opportunity for you to gain first-hand experience working in the sector.